RacineAIOS/OGC_pdf-to-parquet/README.md

 ## Overview

-OGC_pdf-to-parquet helps create specialized technical datasets by:
+VDR_pdf-to-parquet helps create specialized technical datasets by:

 1. Converting PDF pages to high-quality images
 2. Using Gemini AI to generate four types of technical queries for each page: